When you have symptoms of a pancreatic disorder, such as severe abdominal pain, fever, loss of appetite, or nausea

 An increased level of amylase in peritoneal fluid can occur in acute pancreatitis but may also occur in other abdominal disorders, such as obstructed intestine or decreased blood flow to the intestines (infarct).

 A low amylase level in blood and urine in a person with pancreatitis symptoms may indicate permanent damage to the amylase-producing cells in the pancreas.
-Decreased levels can also be due to kidney disease and toxemia of pregnancy.
+Decreased levels can also be due to kidney disease and pre-eclampsia.

 Increased blood amylase levels with normal to low urine amylase levels may indicate the presence of a macroamylase, a benign complex of amylase and other proteins that accumulates in the blood.